 Corrugated Material and Strength Requirements

-All cartons shipped to Kroger must be double-wall corrugated board of “B” and “C” quality with a minimum Mullen rating of #200 standard and 42 ECT (Edge Crush Test).
-These specifications ensure cartons withstand the weight and handling they will encounter in Kroger's distribution network, particularly on automation-heavy conveyor systems.
-Cartons made from single-wall material, lower Mullen ratings, or lighter ECT material will be rejected at receiving and trigger a chargeback.
+All cartons shipped to Kroger must be double-wall corrugated board of “B” and “C” quality, with a minimum Mullen rating of #200 standard and 42 ECT (Edge Crush Test).
+The specs exist for a reason: cartons take a beating in Kroger's distribution network, especially on automation-heavy conveyor systems.

 Weight and Sizing Constraints